TACC/containers_at_tacc/docs/containerize-your-code/the_dockerfile.rst

    RUN apt-get install -y python3

 Each RUN instruction creates an intermediate image (called a 'layer').
-Too many layers makes the docker image less performant, and makes building less efficient.
+Too many layers makes the Docker image less performant, and makes building less efficient.
 We can minimize the number of layers by combining the RUN
 instructions: